mainkoon81/ooo-Bayesian-Introduction/README.md

  - If you have a truly infinite computational budget, MCMC should give more accurate solution than Variational Inference that trades some accuracy for speed.
 With a finite budget (say 1 year of computation), Variational Inference can be more accurate for very large models, but if the budget is large enough MCMC should give a better solution for any model of reasonable size.

 ### *d) Bayesian `Prediction` (Data value Prediction)
-[Note] Evidence is discussed in the process of inference. not the prediction...?
+[Note] Evidence is discussed in the process of inference (not in the prediction...?)
+Bayesian methods are appealing for prediction problems thanks to their ability to naturally incorporate both **`sample variability`** and **`parameter uncertainty`** into a predictive distribution.

 Let's train data points X and Y. We want predict the new Y at the end.
 In Bayesian Prediction, the predicted value is a **weighted average** of output of our model for all possible values of parameters.
 <img src="https://user-images.githubusercontent.com/31917400/75678832-62babe00-5c86-11ea-8efa-0831cbc00227.jpg"/>